cfoguet/cobrafunctions/README.md

 *-g, --gene_id_column_name* : Optional, defines the column name in imputed_transcript_abundance that defines the gene identifiers used in the model.
 If it is not provided, it will be set to "gene_ID".
 If it is not present it will be assumed to be the first column in the file.

+*-k, --keep_reactions_with_low_variance : Optional: Flag indicating that reactions with low variance should NOT be removed from the output

+*-z, --gz : Optional: Flag indicating that the output shoud be saved as an .csv.gz file.

 **OUTPUTS:**